tannerkrewson/lansite/README.md

   Features:
   * Non-Steam accounts for testing: When dev mode is enabled, just enter a username with no code on the login page.
   * More console messages
-* Steam API Key (string): Required.
-Grab one for yourself [here](http://steamcommunity.com/dev/apikey).
+* Steam API Key (string): Allow your attendees to login to Lansite with their Steam account.
+Grab an API key for yourself [here](http://steamcommunity.com/dev/apikey).
 * Auto OP First User (boolean): Make the first user that logs into Lansite the admin
-* Connect 4 Url (string): Should point to a Connect 4 game programmed by myself and [kevers429](https://github.com/kevers429/).
-You can find the GitHub repo  [here](https://github.com/kevers429/connect4), or try the game out for yourself [here](http://kevers429.github.io/connect4/).
+* Connect 4 Url (string): Should point to `https://kevinshannon.dev/connect4/`, or another instance of [this repo](https://github.com/kevin-shannon/connect4).

 ## Server Console Commands
 * `help`: View a list of commands